crislee1987/is-object-brace/README.md

 #### I found a bug!

-If you found a repeatable bug, and tips from [*Usage*]( '点击 · Click') section didn't help, then be sure to [*search existing issues*](https://github.com/iTonyYo/is-object-brace/issues '点击 · Click') first.
+If you found a repeatable bug, and tips from [*Usage*](https://github.com/iTonyYo/is-object-brace#primer '点击 · Click') section didn't help, then be sure to [*search existing issues*](https://github.com/iTonyYo/is-object-brace/issues '点击 · Click') first.
 If there's no content is similar with the problem you found, welcome you to create a new issue you found!

 #### I want to help with the code!

 Awesome!
 I use Github to managed code.
 So there are lots of ways you can help.
-First read [*CONTRIBUTING.md*](https://github.com/iTonyYo/is-object-brace/blob/master/doc/CONTRIBUTION.md '点击 · Click'), then learn [*be social with Github*](https://help.github.com/articles/be-social/) and [*how to pull the repo*](https://help.github.com/articles/creating-a-pull-request/ '点击 · Click') on `node-find-folder`.
+First read [*CONTRIBUTING.md*](https://github.com/iTonyYo/is-object-brace/blob/master/doc/CONTRIBUTION.md '点击 · Click'), then learn [*be social with Github*](https://help.github.com/articles/be-social/) and [*how to pull the repo*](https://help.github.com/articles/creating-a-pull-request/ '点击 · Click') on `is-object-brace`.